webdevelopers-eu/z-template/README.md

 - [x] Support for conditional hidding/showing/removal of elements based on values
 - [x] Support for conditional triggering of Javascript events on any element (e.g. focus/scroll)
 - [x] Super lightweight with only 2.5kB of compressed Javascript
+- [x] PHP Class to process the HTML in PHP the same way as in Javascript
 - [x] And more...

 # Quick Introduction